Kava-Labs/kava/simulations/README.md

 ## Running sims and uploading to S3

 The dockerfile in this repo defines the docker image to run sims.
-It's just a normal app, but with the aws cli included, and the custom script.
+It includes kava source, and the aws cli, and the custom script.

 The custom script reads some input args, runs a sim and uploads the stdout and stderr to a S3 bucket.